Ann Hamilton (artist): 2011–2018

-In this piece, Hamilton photographs numerous different people of all different races and ethnicity through a semi-transparent membrane or window.
+Hamilton photographs numerous different people of all different races and ethnicity through a semi-transparent membrane or window.
 The only time the view could see an image clearly was when the person would touch the membrane.
 On two opposite sides, Hamilton would instruct the subject to move how she wanted, solely relying on her voice to instruct them.
 Hamilton feels as if this relates to the medical field in always waiting for answers, check ups, and having a semi blinded sense of what is going on and just relying on a voice, no physical person.

 Select exhibitions

 Hamilton has exhibited around the world, including: